 Do you think it’s too expensive to try?

 The cost of private instruction can be a barrier to aspiring orchestral musicians.
-A new SOA program is available for beginner students who live in Saskatchewan, that offers up to $600 of funding for private lessons.
+Our Beginner Player Program is available for beginner students who live in Saskatchewan, and offers up to $400 of funding for private lessons.

 While youth is our priority, this opportunity is open to anyone who has never played an orchestral instrument.
 Anyone who has not played an instrument in many years and wants to take private lessons to then join a community orchestral group is considered a beginner for this purpose.
 Priority is given to string instruments, but all orchestral instruments are welcome.